node-red/node-red-nodes/time/timeswitch/README.md

 Install
 -------

-Run the following command in the root directory of your Node-RED install.
+Run the following command in your Node-RED user directory - typically `~/.node-red`
-Usually this is `~/.node-red`

         npm install node-red-node-timeswitch